 (ii) Metro Delhi, India, Project No. 4463

-(iii) The MRTS PoA Project No. 9863
+(iv) The MRTS PoA Project No. 9863

-(i) Installation of low GHG emitting rolling stock in metro system Project No. 1351:This was the very 1st CDM project to be registered by DMRC in the year 2007.
+(i) Installation of low GHG emitting rolling stock in metro system Project No. 1351:This was the very 1st CDM project to be registered by DMRC.
 DMRC has electricity driven mass rapid transit system which uses 4 car or 6 car Rolling Stock on different service lines.
-The cars are equipped with 3 phase AC traction motors withregenerative braking system.
-By employing the regenerative braking technology, DMRC’s trains are able to ‘generate’ electricity when brakes are applied.
-On an average 35% of electricity is regenerated and on a per kilometer basis, 5.75 kWh/Km of energy is regenerated.
+The cars are equipped with 3 phase AC traction motors with regenerative braking system.
+By employing the regenerative braking technology, the DMRC’s trains are able to ‘generate’ electricity when brakes are applied.
+On an average 35% of electricity is regenerated and on a per kilometer basis, 5.26 kWh/Km of energy is regenerated.
 The electricity generated in braking is fed back into the system and is utilized by other trains which are in the loop at different locations on the track and are not in the braking mode.
 The electricity regenerated by trains in braking mode is used by trains in other modes of operation.
 This translates into reduction of load on the grid equivalent to the amount of electricity regenerated.
 In the absence of regenerative braking system, this requirement for electricity would have been met by drawing power from the national grid.
 Since the power plants use coal which releases enormous amount of CO2, we have, to that extent, avoided such emissions.

 (ii)Metro Delhi, India, Project No. 4463: The essence of this project is that the carbon footprint of people travelling by metro is much lesser than that of the same journeys performed by other modes of transport i.e. private vehicles.
 The non-metro modes of transport are not only less efficient in terms of fuel economy but also are more polluting.

 In the project situation the metro complements other modes of transport and replaces partially trips made by conventional or traditional means of transit by metro.
-The CDM project replaces trips made by conventional transport modes with metro, being a more efficient, faster, safer and more reliable transport means.
-Emission reductions are achieved through reducing GHG emissions per passenger-kilometre, comparing conventional modes of transport with metro.
-The metro has as main environmental aspect that the resource efficiency of transporting passengers in Delhi is improved i.e. emissions per passenger kilometre are reduced compared to the situation without project.
+Metro, being a more efficient, faster, safer and more reliable transport means Emission reductions are achieved through reducing GHG emissions per passenger-kilometre, comparing conventional modes of transport with metro.
+The calculation of amount of GHG saved is based on Approved Combined Methodology (ACM)-16 which has been pioneered by DMRC and approved by UNFCCC.
 Over a seven year crediting period, commencing June 2011, the estimated annual average emission reductions are 5, 29,043 tCO2 (e).

 Upcoming Metro projects across India can avail benefits of CDM through DMRC’s MRTS PoA.
-DMRC will act as umbrella for all other upcoming MRTS projects interested to join MRTS PoA. (iv) Energy Efficiency measures in DMRC Phase-II (ID.
-GS1246):Delhi Metro Rail Corporation (DMRC) is the first metro and railway system in the world which has been registered (Registered on 20th December 2013) with The Gold Standard Foundation with project ID GS1246.
-Title of the micro scale Project Activity is Energy Efficiency measures in DMRC Phase II stations.
+DMRC will act as umbrella for all other upcoming MRTS projects interested to join MRTS PoA.